top of page

 Psychology for Anxiety

-At The Spring Clinic in Carlton, our psychologists specialise in anxiety treatment that helps you regain control and calm.
+At The Spring Clinic in Carlton, our psychologists specialise in anxiety treatment that helps you regain a sense of calm and wellbeing.
 Using proven, evidence-based therapies, we’ll work together to identify triggers, manage physical symptoms, and build confidence in facing fears — so you can move forward with greater ease and peace of mind.

 Click here for more information about our mental health treatments for anxiety.